Pierre Deval: Deval in Provence

 During World War II, he saw his home occupied by a German artillery unit, who cut down most of the trees to have a clear view for their guns.
 He was finally able to return to his house in 1944.
 After the war he ran into trouble with the French Communist Party, who dominated the Paris art world, when he did not sign a petition opposing the re-armament of Germany, saying that he was an artist and he preferred to sign only paintings.
 Thereafter he showed his work mostly at galleries in Provence.

-He died at his house in LaVallet-du-Var in 1993, little known by the public, but respected by his fellow artists in Provence.
+He died at his house in La Valette-du-Var in 1993, little known by the public, but respected by his fellow artists in Provence.